Avantor Inc. (AVTR) Stock: What the Analysts are Saying

 AVTR) stock’s latest price update

-Avantor Inc. (NYSE: AVTR)’s stock price has decreased by -5.34 compared to its previous closing price of 22.46.
-Despite this, the company has seen a loss of -15.30% in its stock price over the last five trading days.
+Avantor Inc. (NYSE: AVTR)’s stock price has increased by 3.02 compared to its previous closing price of 20.52.
+However, the company has seen a fall of -5.88% in its stock price over the last five trading days.

 AVTR’s Market Performance

-Avantor Inc. (AVTR) has seen a -15.30% fall in stock performance for the week, with a -12.87% decline in the past month and a -2.52% plunge in the past quarter.
-The volatility ratio for the week is 4.37%, and the volatility levels for the past 30 days are at 2.93% for AVTR.
-The simple moving average for the last 20 days is -12.22% for AVTR stock, with a simple moving average of -13.96% for the last 200 days.
+Avantor Inc. (AVTR) has experienced a -5.88% fall in stock performance for the past week, with a -12.93% drop in the past month, and a -3.91% drop in the past quarter.
+The volatility ratio for the week is 5.20%, and the volatility levels for the past 30 days are at 3.32% for AVTR.
+The simple moving average for the last 20 days is -10.45% for AVTR stock, with a simple moving average of -13.72% for the last 200 days.

 Analysts’ Opinion of AVTR